jdsantelicesl/carpoolNative/README.md

 - [ ] Credentials page (part of login) to avoid keyboard overlap on input boxes
 - [X] Add mutiple account creation protections to backend.
 Fixed empty profile bug.
 - [X] Convert email to lower on backend
+- [X] log out users on bad access token (not refresh), that is not expired

 ## Get started